JoomlaLondon/jugl-linuxdockingonwindows/README.md

-JUGL Workshop on how to setup Docker on Windows to run native linux containers
+# JUGL Workshop on how to setup Docker on Windows to run native linux containers

+*NOTE:* Before you start, it is important to prepare the hardware you're working on.
+To enable the Windows Subsystem Linux , you need to enable Virtualisation in the bios of your laptop or desktop.
+Each bios is different especially between Amd  and Intel systems but you should look for something relatiing to Virtualisation.
+The setting is usually found in  Advanced/CPU settings page.
+In one system we found it was disguised as "SVM Mode".
+Maybe check the documentation of your motherboard/laptop if you have it.
+You won't be able to get things running without it.

+Once you have it enabled, you should be able to confirm this in the Performance Tab of the Task manager in Windows.
+Look for confirmation of Virtualisation

 ## Enable WSL 2 feature on Windows.